-Since we are interested in the effects of institutions (implanted during colonial times) rather than the effects of colonization per se, we use growth data from 1960-2007 rather than GDP levels.22 We use PPP-adjusted data from the Penn World Tables 6.3 (Heston et al. 2009) to filter out noise from currency fluctuations.23
+Since we are interested in the effects of institutions (implanted during colonial times) rather than the effects of colonization per se, we use growth data from 1960-2007 rather than GDP levels.
+19 We use purchasing-power-parity-(PPP)-adjusted data from the Penn World Tables 6.3 (Heston, Summers, & Aten 2009) to filter out noise from currency fluctuations.

-As table 2 shows, common law countries grew faster than French civil law countries over the period 1960-2007 (2.01% vs. 1.53%), but the difference is not statistically significant (p=0.19 in a two-sided t-test), and other legal origins groups (German, Scandinavian, Mixed) grew even faster.
-By contrast, former British colonies grew much faster than former French colonies (2.30% vs. 0.95%), and the difference is statistically highly significant (p=0.001).
+As Table 2 shows, common law countries grew faster than French civil law countries over the period 1960-2007 (2.01 percent versus 1.53 percent), but the difference is not statistically significant (p = 0.19 in a two-sided t-test), and other legal origins groups (German, Scandinavian, Mixed) grew even faster.
+By contrast, former British colonies grew much faster than former French colonies (2.30 percent versus 0.95 percent), and the difference is statistically highly significant (p = 0.001).
 This simple comparison suggests that colonial origin may be more important than legal origin, and we now investigate the driving force behind these numbers.